Maximum Order Sizes

-The FXCM Trading Station allows for order sizes up to 50 million per trade when trading with FXCM's No Dealing Desk execution option.
+The FXCM Trading Station allows for order sizes up to 50 million per trade.
 Traders have the ability to trade incremental sizes (multiple orders of up to 50 million for the same pair).
-With FXCM's dealing desk execution, the maximum order size is 2 million per trade with the ability to trade incremental sizes as well.

 Clients have the ability to trade large order sizes; however, partial fills can occur.
-(Please note that partial fills are not a feature of FXCM's dealing desk execution option.)
 Clients who want the entirety of their orders filled should use "At Market" price execution.
 Our liquidity providers, which include global banks, financial institutions, prime brokers and other market makers, stream quotes that are valid for different liquidity amounts.
 One liquidity provider may provide a price that is good for $2 million and another for $5 million.
 In order to provide clients with the best available price for large orders, client orders may be executed from prices provided to FXCM by multiple liquidity providers.
 These prices include our mark-up, which may vary based on account type and liquidity provider.

 The execution for all types of large orders is new.
 When trading with FXCM's No Dealing Desk execution model, large orders may be partially filled or broken into smaller units; these units may be filled at different price levels.
 The execution methodology for large orders will fall into four categories: 1) Market Range, 2) At Market, 3) Stop Entry, and 4) Limit Entry.
 Read below for details on how each type of order is executed.